Welcome to the National Birmingham Roller Club

 What is a Birmingham Roller Pigeon?

 The Birmingham Roller Pigeon is a domesticated member of the bird family Columbidae.
-In particular, the Roller distinguishes itself by its ability to “roll”, or summersault backwards in rapid, tight rotations.
+In particular, the Roller distinguishes itself by its ability to “roll”, or summersault backward in rapid, tight rotations.
 The rolling can be so fast on its axis that the pigeon resembles a ball of feathers spinning in mid-air.

-Birmingham Rollers, like all domestic pigeons, possess a homing ability which drives them to return to where they feel safe and where they find sustenance.
+Birmingham Rollers, like all domestic pigeons, possess a homing ability that drives them to return to where they feel safe and where they find sustenance.
 With this natural ability, enthusiasts launch groups (also known as kits) of Rollers into the air to watch and awe at their synchronized acrobatics.
-During competition these birds are judged on a variety of factors, including the number of birds rolling simultaneously, the depth of the roll, and the quality of the roll, as well as “kitting” (grouping or flocking) ability.
+During the competition, these birds are judged on a variety of factors, including the number of birds rolling simultaneously, the depth of the roll, and the quality of the roll, as well as “kitting” (grouping or flocking) ability.